AgnostiqHQ/covalent/doc/source/webapp_ui/dispatch_list/dispatch_list.rst

 ===================================================
-List of all dispatches with appropriate metadata
+Workflow Dispatch List
 ===================================================
 .. image:: ../images/dispatches_with_appropriate_metadata.png
    :align: center

 **Dispatch ID**

-Shows the unique dispatch id for a workflow.
+Shows the unique dispatch ID for a workflow invocation.

 **Lattice**

-Shows the name of parent lattice.
+Shows the name of lattice function.

 **Runtime**

-Shows live run time of a dispatch.
-It goes from minutes,hours,days.
+Shows live runtime of a workflow dispatch.

 **Started**

-Shows the local 24 hours machine time of a dispatch, when it gets started.
+Shows the local time when a dispatch started.

 **Ended**

-Shows the local 24 hours machine time of a dispatch as soon as it is finished.
-It shows a hyphen when the dispatch is in running state and updates when it finishes.
+Shows the local time when a dispatch completed or failed.
+A hyphen is displayed while the dispatch is in the Running state.

 **Status**

 Shows the status of a dispatch.
-The available statuses are Running, Failed and Completed.
+The available statuses are Pending, Running, Failed, and Completed.